Sandwiched smack between the Christmas and New Year's holidays, the past week was largely a sleeper. Volume for the Dow Jones Industrial Average

 Weekly Price Change

-The Motley Fool owns shares of Oracle.
+Motley Fool newsletter services have recommended buying shares of Moody's.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.